Blog Post December 5, 2025 | 15 minute read

 Most product data analytics focus on what happened.
 What really gives you an edge, though, is predicting what will happen next.

+In product information management, that changes fast now.
 For years, PIM analytics meant dashboards showing data completeness percentages and workflow status updates.
 You measured how much product information you had, not how well it performed.

-That approach is becoming obsolete as organizations realize their product data contains predictive intelligence just waiting to be unlocked.
+But for now, this approach is becoming obsolete as organizations realize their product data contains predictive intelligence just waiting to be unlocked.

 Demand forecasting using attribute correlations

-Your product attributes have predictive signals you are probably not using.
+Your product attributes have predictive signals you are probably not using:

 • Color preferences shift seasonally